Card-Forge/forge/forge-gui/README.txt

 Allow attacking with all tokens in a stack using Shift+click on any token in the stack.

+- Add Shift+click support for Mana Pool icons -
+You can now hold the Shift key when clicking on mana pool icons to use as much of that mana type as possible towards the cost.

 Our Lawyers Made Us Do This:
 ----------------------------